-11 NEVER INSERT A CARTRIDGE OF THE INCORRECT CALIBER INTO ANY FIRFARM.
+11 NEVER INSERT A CARTRIDGE OF THE INCORRECT CALIBER INTO ANY FIREARM

 The caliber of your firearm is marked on the barrel.
 Store all cartridges of different calibers in completely separate and well-marked containers.
 Never store cartridges of mixed calibers in a common container or in your pockets.
-See page 14 for more information on the correct ammunition for your firearm.
+See pages 14-15 for more information on the correct ammunition for your firearm.

-12 EXAMINE EVERY CARTRIDGE YOU PUT IN YOUR FIREARM.
+12 EXAMINE EVERY CARTRIDGE YOU PUT IN YOUR FIREARM

 We assume no responsibility for the use of unsafe or improper firearm and ammunition combinations or damage or injury caused by damaged ammunition.
 It is your responsibility to read and heed all warnings in this owner's manual and on ammunition boxes.
-See page 14 for more information on the correct ammunition for your firearm.
+See pages 14-15 for more information on the correct ammunition for your firearm.